I have been maintaining studio equipment for over 40 years.

 it good.
 A good sounding recording helps.

-people pay stupid amounts of money for some revered products such as the
+These days, people pay stupid amounts of money for some revered products

-have trouble selling large consoles and tape recorders for good
+selling large consoles and tape recorders for good reason.

-their classic vintage console actually doesn't sound as good as their
+classic vintage console actually doesn't sound as good as their DAW!

 - Large analogue consoles and tape recorders were always high